The Bachelor Party

 The Bachelor Party is a 1957 American drama film directed by Delbert Mann and adapted by Paddy Chayefsky from his 1953 teleplay.
-The film stars Don Murray, with co-stars E. G. Marshall, Jack Warden, Phil Abbott, Larry Blyden, Patricia Smith, and Carolyn Jones.
-Jones was nominated for the Academy Award for Best Supporting Actress for her portrayal of a party girl who is actually very lonely.
-Mary Grant designed the film's costumes.
+The film stars Don Murray and co-stars E. G. Marshall, Jack Warden, Phil Abbott, Larry Blyden, Patricia Smith, and Carolyn Jones.
+Jones was nominated for an Academy Award for Best Supporting Actress for her portrayal of an outwardly carefree party girl who is actually very lonely.

 Plot

-Charlie Samson is a hard-working married bookkeeper in Manhattan, struggling to advance himself by attending night school to become an accountant.
-He has just learned his wife is pregnant with their first child, and worries whether he is ready for fatherhood.
-He and four co-workers throw a bachelor party for a fellow bookkeeper, Arnold Craig, who is about to get married.
-After watching explicit, short stag films at one member's apartment, they decide to go bar-hopping.
-Charlie is to be Arnold's best man.
+Charlie Samson is a hard-working, married bookkeeper in Manhattan who is seeking to advance himself by attending night school classes in accounting.
+He has just learned his wife Helen is pregnant with their first child.
+He has lately been feeling trapped in the marriage, and worries whether he is ready for fatherhood.

-Colleagues attending the party include the older married man, Walter, who has recently been diagnosed with asthma, and Eddie, a happy-go-lucky bachelor.
+Charlie and three co-workers throw a bachelor party for fellow bookkeeper Arnold Craig.
+Charlie is to be best man at the wedding.
+Others attending the party include Walter, an older married man who recently was diagnosed with severe asthma, and Eddie, a happy-go-lucky bachelor.
 The night becomes a turning point for all five men.

-Charlie finds his loyalty to his wife tested during the evening, and he almost has an affair with a young woman he meets on the street heading to a Greenwich Village party.
-Charlie's young wife at home is also shocked to hear her visiting sister reveal her own husband's extra-marital affairs.
-Walter, in despair about his situation, wanders off during the evening.
+The party begins with the men watching short, explicit stag films at one attendees' apartment.
+They then decide to go bar-hopping.
+Charlie's fidelity to his wife is tested during the evening, and he almost has an affair with a young woman he meets on the street as they head to a bohemian Greenwich Village party.
+Meanwhile, Helen at home is disturbed to hear that her visiting sister's husband is unfaithful.

-Arnold becomes drunk and ambivalent about getting married, and he breaks off the wedding.
-He changes his mind after he sobers up and Charlie gives him a lecture about the benefits of married life, despite Charlie's having regretted his own marriage as the story began, and having gone to the party with the serious intention of committing adultery.
+As the drunken bachelor party proceeds, Walter feels despair about his personal situation, and wanders off.
+Arnold, who has become very inebriated, voices doubt about his upcoming marriage.
+He calls home late at night to cancel the wedding.
+He then sobers up a bit and changes his mind after a lecture from Charlie about the benefits of married life, despite Charlie's own expressed marital regrets and his seeming intention earlier in the evening to commit adultery.

-We last see Eddie at a bar, striking up a conversation with an older unattractive woman.
-In the end, Charlie decides that married life is the way to go, and that his struggle to build a home with his wife is worthwhile, and better than the empty and lonely existence of his friend Eddie, whom he used to envy.
+We last see Eddie at a bar, engaged in an incoherent conversation with an older alcoholic woman.
+In the end, Charlie decides that married life and his struggle to build a home with Helen are worthwhile, and far better than the empty, lonely existence of his friend Eddie – whom he used to envy.